-Over the past three years, the Balkan Trust for Democracy has led exchange programs for Kosovar and Serbian professionals, working in a variety of different sectors.
+Kosovo-Serbia Professional Exchange ProgramThe Balkan Trust for Democracy (BTD) has led exchange programs for Kosovar and Serbian professionals, working in a variety of different sectors.
 With support from the British Foreign and Commonwealth Office and in partnership with the British Embassies in both Belgrade and Pristina, these programs have yielded great success.
-Please see below for further details on these programs.

 Enhanced dialogue and exchange are essential to maintaining the stability, security, and further Euroatlantic integration of the Western Balkans.
-In partnership with the British Embassies in both Pristina and Belgrade and building on the past success of the Professional Work Exchange for Enhanced Policy Dialogue Program, the 2016 Enhanced Policy Dialogue of Professionals in Kosovo and Serbia Program (EPDP) aims to further normalize Kosovo-Serbia relations by strengthening communication platforms, advancing multi-perspective policy dialogue, and facilitating cooperation between representatives of governments, media, and legal organizations in both Kosovo and Serbia.
-There is added value in strengthening partnerships in policy work, including joint research, monitoring, and advocacy for inclusive policy development and implementation.
-Such partnerships foster:
+In partnership with the British Embassies in both Pristina and Belgrade and building on the past success of the Professional Work Exchange for Enhanced Policy Dialogue Program, the 2016 Enhanced Policy Dialogue of Professionals in Kosovo and Serbia Program (EPDP) aimed to further normalize Kosovo-Serbia relations by strengthening communication platforms, advancing multi-perspective policy dialogue, and facilitating cooperation between representatives of governments, media, and legal organizations in both Kosovo and Serbia.
+There was an added value in strengthening partnerships in policy work, including joint research, monitoring, and advocacy for inclusive policy development and implementation.
+Such partnerships fostered:

 - Enhanced Policy Capacity: If structured professional cooperation creates greater understanding of plural perspectives, then the resulting research and policy outputs will be more responsive to the needs and concerns of a multi-perspective reality.